RuiWanginUOA/Rui-Wang-s-Website/content/pic & video/Pics & Videos_1/index.md

 - Vlog
 ---

-## I love the moments when sending gift cards to my participants
+## I love the moments when sending gift cards to my participants.

 If you would like to participate in this research, just follow [**this link**](https://auckland.au1.qualtrics.com/jfe/form/SV_bOfETKNZCCuHHjo) to find more information and complete the registration.
 Thank you!